 This discussion will examine what if any, are the tradeoffs confronting society between quick deployment of COVID-19 mitigating technology and preservation of data protection and privacy.
 The event starts with a 40-minute moderated discussion followed by 20 minutes of Q&A.

-This conversation is part of an interactive Zoom-based series on “COVID-19 and Technology”.
-It will give participants the opportunity to engage with leading researchers, entrepreneurs, policy-makers, thinkers and civil society in interactive discussions looking at how tech is dealing with the COVID-19 crisis in Germany, Europe, the transatlantic space and the world.
+This conversation is part of an interactive series on “COVID-19 and Technology”.
+It gives participants the opportunity to engage with leading researchers, entrepreneurs, policy-makers, thinkers and civil society in interactive discussions looking at how tech is dealing with the COVID-19 crisis in Germany, Europe, the transatlantic space and the world.
 Talks will address how technology like AI, 3D printing and big data are supporting diagnostics, medical production, resilience and analytics of infection spreading.
 They will address issues around the geo-politics of tech in the pandemic, the race for a vaccine, cybersecurity, disinformation and fake news, and the use (and misuse) of data.
 This virtual conversation series takes place in partnership with Google.

 If you would like to register for this discussion, please send us an e-mail (email@example.com).
 All registered participants will receive the link and dial-in details for this discussion via e-mail on the day of the event.